Max-Gabriel-Susman/Argus.CommandService/README.md

 # Argus Command Service

-Argus Comman Service is the backend for the Argus fleet management system.
+Argus Command Service is the backend for the Argus fleet management system.
 It's dockerized and can be spun up locally using the included `docker-compose.yaml` file and following the instructions under the `Local Setup` section of this README.
 Additionally the instructions for deploying this to EKS are included in the `EKS Deployment` section of this README and it would be a fairly low level of effort to deploy to another cloud platform like Linode or Azure.

 Argus Command Service is not currently productionalized, there are a handful of requirements that are unmet including: